alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 ### 9) Add the domain to Fastly

-Manually trigger govuk-fastly 'Plan and apply' run in [Terraform Cloud UI](https://app.terraform.io/app/govuk/workspaces/govuk-fastly/runs).
+Manually trigger `govuk-fastly-bouncer-production` 'Plan and apply' run in [Terraform Cloud UI](https://app.terraform.io/app/govuk/workspaces/govuk-fastly-bouncer-production/runs).
 Review the plan with changes to `module.bouncer-production.fastly_service_vcl.service` and apply the configuration.

 ### 10) Point the domain at us